Pre-Arrival Information

 • You are seeking an F-1 visa from a U.S. embassy or consulate for first-time attendance in a college or university.
 In this case, the SEVIS fee must be paid before visa issuance.

-• You hold a valid F-1, but have been absent from the U.S. for a period of more than 5 months (not working on your studies during this time with the prior approval of your school), and will re-enter the U.S. for a new program of study.
+• You hold a valid F-1 but have been absent from the U.S. for more than 5 months (not working on your studies during this time with the prior approval of your school) and will re-enter the U.S. for a new program of study.
 In this case, the SEVIS fee must be paid before re-entry to the U.S.

 F-2 visa holders, i.e., the spouse and children of the F-1 visa holder, are not required to pay the SEVIS fee.

-Once paid, the SEVIS fee is non-refundable, unless paid by mistake, even if your visa is denied or, subsequent to issuance of the visa, you choose not to come to the United States.
+Once paid, the SEVIS fee is non-refundable unless paid by mistake, even if your visa is denied or you choose not to come to the United States after the issuance of the visa.
 If you applied for an F-1 visa and paid the SEVIS fee within the last year but were denied a visa, you do not have to pay the SEVIS fee again as long as you re-apply for the same kind of program within 12 months of the initial denial.

 Procedures for payment of the SEVIS fee